Soundaraj Periyanayagam

 Soundaraj Periyanayagam (6 June 1949 – 21 March 2020) was an Indian Roman Catholic bishop and salesian priest.

 Periyanayagam was born in India and was ordained to the priesthood in 1983.

+After gaining his BA in economics from Sacred Heart College, Thirupattur, he continued his studies in economics and theology and returned to Sacred Heart as a teacher; he went on to become the college's principal in 1994.

-He served as bishop of the Roman Catholic Diocese of Vellore, India, from 2006 until his death in 2020.
+He was announced as the sixth bishop of the Roman Catholic Diocese of Vellore, on July 11, 2006.
+He served there until his death in 2020.
 He died due to cardiac arrest on 21 March 2020.